This page is available in the following languages:

-- Always keep a 2 metre (6 feet) physical distance between yourself and other occupants.
+Always keep a 2 metre (6 feet) physical distance between yourself and others.

 	- Follow wall signs and any instructions provided to you by IRB employees and security guards.

 	- All public spaces will be sanitized frequently throughout the day.

 	People who are exempt from wearing a mask